 Your injury in relation to your job and the impact that it has had on your life has become more complicated the longer you have been away from work.
 Our team will address your work issues from a physical perspective, but also assist you in managing other areas affecting your work status.
 For example, our rehabilitation counselor may work with you to teach you ways to manage your pain symptoms through techniques such as biofeedback, relaxation and stress management training.

-Our vocational counselor will serve as your case manager and keep all parties informed of your progress and needs by coordinating return to work services with your employer, carrier, doctor and rehab nurse if one was assigned to you.
+Our vocational specialist will serve as your case manager and keep all parties informed of your progress and needs by coordinating return to work services with your employer, carrier, doctor and rehab nurse if one was assigned to you.
 This level of communication is very important in worker's compensation cases.
 Our therapists will not only design effective exercise programs to increase your strength and abilities, but will also provide education in correct body mechanics and techniques for preventing future injuries.